toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [bollywood](https://github.com/abloch/bollywood) - Runs terminal screencasts in multiple panes, resulting in another real-time Hollywood-style real-time hacking terminal.
 * [boxes](https://github.com/ascii-boxes/boxes) - Boxes is a command line filter program which draws ASCII art boxes around your input text.
+* [chadsay](https://github.com/agvxov/chadsay) - Like cowsay, but pronounced by GigaChad.
 * [clouddrift](https://github.com/thrly/clouddrift) - Soft clouds drifting across your terminal.
 * [cowsay](https://en.wikipedia.org/wiki/Cowsay) - Generate an ASCII art of a cow with a bubble containing the specified message (I provide the Wikipedia link since at the moment the link to the author's homepage results to be unreachable).
 * [cowthink](https://en.wikipedia.org/wiki/Cowsay) - Same as `cowsay`, but uses a "think" bubble instead of a speech bubble.